stefanbringuier/graph-pes/docs/source/index.rst

 .. dropdown:: ``pair_style graph_pes``: a LAMMPS pair style for GPU-accelerated MD

-   - use this to drive GPU-accelerated molecular dynamics (MD) simulations with any model that inherits from :class:`~graph_pes.core.GraphPESModel` (i.e. both ones we've implemented and also your own)
+   - use this to drive GPU-accelerated molecular dynamics (MD) simulations with any model that inherits from :class:`~graph_pes.GraphPESModel` (i.e. both ones we've implemented and also your own)
    - we've included helper scripts to automate the `LAMMPS <https://docs.lammps.org/Manual.html>`__ build process for you

 Quick-start